 5. Reset your Mac’s NVRAM

 Your Mac has NVRAM (non-volatile RAM) that stores certain settings, and may also have some changes made to security features on the computer.
 It’s easy to reset this, but it requires a restart.
 Shut down your Mac, then turn it on and immediately hold down the Command, Option, P, and R keys.
 Hold them for about 20 seconds, and you’ll see the Apple logo come up again.

 6. Unpair Bluetooth devices

 This is only necessary if you’re selling or giving your Mac to someone who you might be near in the future.
 If your devices – keyboard, mouse, or AirPods – are still paired with the old computer, and you’re within Bluetooth range of it, they may because active.
-Go to System Preferences > Bluetooth, hover your pointer over each device you want to unpair, then click the x.
+Go to System Settings > Bluetooth, hover your pointer over each device you want to unpair, then click the x.
 Note that you’ll need to have a wired keyboard and mouse to go to the final step.

 7. Erase Your Mac’s Drive

 Once you’ve signed out of all your accounts, and you’re sure you’ve got a reliable backup – and two backups is even better – it’s time to erase your Mac’s drive.
 You can’t just delete your files; anyone who uses disk recovery software on the drive would be able to recover a lot of your files.
 Read this article to learn how to securely erase your hard drive.
 There may be a shortcut to this process, however.
 If you use Apple’s File Vault to encrypt your drive, you can simply erase the drive.
 Since the drive was already encrypted, it won’t be possible to recover files.
 Note that you can do this easily if you install macOS, in the next step, from the Recovery partition.
 On reboot, your Mac displays a macOS Utilities window.
 Choose Disk Utility and erase the drive from there before installing macOS.